 - 1 1/2 Tbsp. tamari (or soy sauce)

 - 2 Tbsp. fresh lemon or lime juice

 - 3/4 tsp. fresh grated ginger (or more to taste)

 - Hot water (to thin to desired consistency)

 - Rinse and cook the quinoa according to package instructions.*

-- Meanwhile, make the peanut sauce: mince garlic and grate ginger.
-In a mixing bowl, add all ingredients except water.
+- Meanwhile, make the peanut sauce: Mince garlic and grate ginger.
+In a mixing bowl, add all peanut sauce ingredients except water.
 Heat about 3/4 cup of water to just under boiling.
 Slowly add water, a couple tablespoons at a time, and whisk.
 Continue adding water and whisking until sauce reaches your desired consistency.
 (I usually end up adding roughly 1/2 cup water.)
 Set aside.

 - Add cashews (and/or peanuts) and cooked quinoa.